Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/E2E Flow.md

 - Install the pre-installed component (with the app) only on production and test sites to ensure a controlled, correct rollout.

 **Implementation Details**
-For complete instructions, see the full guide: [Account-Level Pre-Installed Automation Implementation Details](
+For complete instructions, see the full guide: [Account-Level Pre-Installed Automation Implementation Details](https://github.com/Pickman123/Private-Projects/blob/main/Wix%20Official%20Notifications%20(internal%20docs)/Account-Level%20Automation%20Implementation/Preinstalleds/PreInstalled%20Automation.md)

 ## 4. Test preinstalled in the dedicated site